As an eCommerce store owner, you already have a conversion and marketing funnel in place.

 Each step of the conversion funnel should be designed to provoke action to the next step.

-When you’re mapping a conversion funnel, keep in mind:
+When you’re working with conversion funnel optimization, keep in mind:

 There’s an ideal path you want a customer to take, and then there is a path that customer takes, which needs to be mapped and accounted for.